opinion

 Create an elite tier or VIP club that gives fans even more access to you.
 Reward upgrades with small, high-touch content like specialty voice notes, good morning/night messages and short custom content.

 The value is in the specialty and specificity of the content, not its length.
-It’s about creating something the fan will perceive as rare and worth purchasing.
+It’s about creating something rare and worth purchasing.
 Offering to sing “Happy Birthday” using their name is an excellent, easy upsell.
-Keep those sound files on hand to save time when somebody with the same name makes a request.

 Voice and video messaging are both excellent ways to connect with VIP fans, make them feel more connected and establish your tone, whether you’re a flirty neighbor or a strict domme.
 It’s very easy to build a basic library of messages like “Good morning,” “Good night,” “How’s your day going?” and “What are you doing this weekend?”
-Make new voice and video messages weekly or monthly to avoid obvious repetition.
+Make new voice and video messages weekly or monthly to keep things fresh.

 Establishing an upper tier helps you figure out who are the time-wasters and who are the spenders.
 Fans willing to pay earn the privilege of your attention.
 Otherwise, they can wait in silent anticipation.